 To fix this, we’ll simply need to update it so it shows an error message.
 Edit your php.ini in your public_html folder.
 To learn how to edit your php.ini page, see our tutorial on How to Use the MultiPHP Editor in cPanel.

 - To fix this, we’ll need to update it so it shows an error message.
 Edit the php.ini file in your public_html folder (or the php.ini file that applies to your site).
 Find the error_reporting section and then lok for display_errors = Off.

 - Change the display_errors so that it is set to “on”.
 Save the changes in the editor.

 - Now, since we have adjusted the display_errors in the php.ini file, as you can see our site now displays the exact error message causing the issue and we can start to troubleshoot it!
 See snapshot to the right.

 How to view your error_log to find error messages

 One way to find error messages is to view the error_log file in file manager.
 All PHP error messages are logged to this file.
 You can use FTP or the File Manager in cPanel to view this file and any of the error messages logged.

-- Login into your cPanel and go to the public_html in your File Manager and click go.
+- Login into your cPanel and go to the public_html folder in your File Manager and click Go.

 Being able to view the actual error message causing your blank screen is important when trying to resolve this issue.
 You can either attempt to debug the issue yourself or pass it on to your designer.